scribewire/barpath/README.md

 ### Known Limitations
 - Only "clean" lift fully supported for critique
 - Requires stable camera position
-- Barbell endcap must be visible
+- Barbell endcap must be visible for whole lift
-- No real-time processing (yet)
+- No real-time processing

 ## 🤝 Contributing